Jidnyasa-P/AI-Powered-Cybersecurity-Threat-Detection/README.md

 - **Full-Stack Integration**: Connecting a React frontend to a custom Express backend.
 - **Cybersecurity Fundamentals**: Learning about common attack vectors (DoS, Brute Force) and how they manifest in data.
 - **UI/UX Design**: Building a high-performance, themed dashboard for professional use cases.

 ---

-## 💬 Predicted Interview Questions
-**Q: Why use Random Forest for this project?**
-*A: Random Forest is excellent for structured data (like network logs) because it handles non-linear relationships well and is less prone to overfitting compared to single decision trees.*

-**Q: How would you scale this for a real corporate network?**
-*A: I would integrate a streaming platform like Apache Kafka to handle high-velocity data and deploy the model using a scalable microservice architecture (e.g., Kubernetes).*

----

-## 📄 License
-This project is licensed under the Apache-2.0 License.

----
 *Built with ❤️ for the Cybersecurity Community.*